-I’m from Sydney.
+I grew up in Sydney.
 At 14, I got an after-school job working for a magazine production company as a junior layout artist, which I loved.
 Straight after high school, I studied graphic design and product photography, and continued working in the print design field.
 In my early twenties, I went travelling overseas, ending up in London.
 I started work in the advertising industry.
-It was the early nineties, and commodity computing was just starting to take off and the World Wide Web was emerging.
-I had always been into technology, electronics and computers—my father ran a hi-fi store and was generally into electronics and gadgets— but I was still surprised to find that I was the only one using the solitary Mac sitting in the corner to do my typesetting and layouts.
+It was the early 1990s, and commodity computing was just starting to take off and the World Wide Web was emerging.
+I had always been into technology, electronics and computers—my father ran a hi-fi store, was a passionate photographer and was generally into electronics and gadgets— but I was still surprised to find that I was the only one using the solitary Mac sitting in the corner to do my typesetting and layouts.
 In a previous studio where I had worked, the owner was very into new technology.
 He was always flying off to the States and coming back with the latest equipment...we got to play with the very earliest Macintoshes and versions of Photoshop and PageMaker, not realising at the time how lucky we were to get such useful exposure and experience.
-It was only a matter of time before I was pushed (initially reluctantly) into becoming the agency’s first IT person, tasked with putting a networked computer on every desk, backend servers, and providing an email system and Internet access.
+It was only a matter of time before I was persuaded to become the agency’s first IT person (something I wasn’t entirely sure about at the time, if I’m honest), tasked with putting a networked computer on every desk, backend servers, and providing an email system and Internet access.
 I was sent off on a raft of IT courses, read nothing but IT manuals for years and worked closely with consultants to achieve the outcomes we wanted.
-It wasn’t long before I fell in love with this brave new world of endlessly interesting things to learn and opportunities, and I embraced my new career in IT after that, part engineer, part people and project manager, building up my first IT team.
+It wasn’t long before I fell in love with this brave new world of endlessly interesting things to learn and opportunities, and I embraced my new career in IT after that, wearing engineering, programming and people/project management hats and building up my first IT team.

 The agency grew from 40 people to 1000 and our systems grew hugely in complexity (as we were responsible for the Tesco Clubcard, an early and very successful loyalty scheme), and we expanded our direct/database operations into above the line and digital marketing, and acquired a public relations firm.
 Later, we were acquired ourselves, and by age 26 I was IT director for a group of UK-based marketing companies.